wcmaart/api/readme.md

 Right now this is a graphql endpoint, that can

-* query the emuseum objects directly
+* query the emuseum api objects

     {
         getObject(id:16677) {